skuhl/RobotRemote/README.md

 The python server listens on a socket for a connection, which contains data about what solenoids to actuate.
 This data is send to a thread, which is constantly communicating with a PLC.
 This is necessary, because if there is a disconnection between the PLC and the server actuating the solenoids, we want to stop actuating said solenoids, as a sort of safety feature.

 ## Setup
-This setup is meant for linux.
+This setup is meant for Linux.
 If you would like to run on Windows 10, these instructions are compatable with [Ubuntu for Windows](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6).

 1. Pull this repository into a directory (`git clone https://github.com/skuhl/RobotRemote`).
 2. Install npm and node.
 On Debian based distributions (including ubuntu and derivatives), this would be `sudo apt-get update && sudo apt-get install nodejs`